Step 1Finding the right commercial property

 Rent incentives might be negotiated but remember it is all relative.
 The landlord holds the property as an investment.
 If the deal works, it works!
 But if a tenant seeks rent free, a reduced rent, a short lease and landlord capital expenditure etc there may be no incentive for the landlord to do the deal.
 Be realistic with your requests and expectations.

-A lease may include rent reviews, typically every three or five years, which can alter the amount you pay over time.
-Rent increases are usually market led but can be index linked.
+A lease may include a rent review clause, typically every three or five years, which can alter the amount you pay over time.
+Rent increases are usually upward only and market led but can be index linked.
 It is important you agree to a review mechanism that you understand.

 If you do not like the uncertainty of not knowing future rent increases, a landlord might be amenable to stepped rents – this is where the rent increases are pre-agreed and fixed.